cmu-sei/juneberry/juneberry/documentation/dataset_configuration_specification.md

     },
     "tensorflow_data": {
-        "name": <The name of the tensorflow dataset, e.g. 'mnist'>, "load_kwargs": <OPTIONAL: kwargs to pass to the load function>, }
+        "name": <The name of the tensorflow dataset, e.g. 'mnist'>, "load_kwargs": <OPTIONAL: kwargs to pass to the load function.>, }
     "timestamp": <OPTIONAL last modified - isoformat() with 0 microseconds>
     "torchvision_data": {